minruixu/Awesome-LLM-Agent-Cyberattacks/README.md

 3. Threat Modelling and Risk Analysis for Large Language Model (LLM)-Powered Applications.pdf

 ## Cybersecurity Education

-1. Exploring Large Language Model-Powered Pedagogical Approaches to Cybersecurity Education.pdf
+*(No new papers identified)*

-2. Ontology-Aware RAG for Improved Question-Answering in Cybersecurity Education.pdf
+## Surveys / Reviews

-## Surveys / Reviews (from `survey/` directory)
+1. survey/An_Extended_Review_LLM_Prompt_Engineering_in_Cyber_Defense.pdf

-1. From Vulnerabilities to Remediation- A Systematic Literature Review of LLMs in Code Security.pdf
+2. survey/From Vulnerabilities to Remediation- A Systematic Literature Review of LLMs in Code Security.pdf
-2. Frontier AI's Impact on the Cybersecurity Landscape.pdf
+3. survey/Frontier AI's Impact on the Cybersecurity Landscape.pdf
-3. A Comprehensive Overview of Large Language Models (LLMs) for Cyber Defences- Opportunities and Directions.pdf
+4. A Comprehensive Overview of Large Language Models (LLMs) for Cyber Defences- Opportunities and Directions.pdf
-4. SoK- Mind the Gap—On Closing the Applicability Gap in Automated Vulnerability Detection.pdf
+5. survey/SoK- Mind the Gap—On Closing the Applicability Gap in Automated Vulnerability Detection.pdf
-5. Generative AI and Large Language Models for Cyber Security All Insights You Need.pdf
+6. survey/Generative AI and Large Language Models for Cyber Security All Insights You Need.pdf
-6. SoK- A Review of Cross-Chain Bridge Hacks in 2023.pdf
+7. survey/SoK- A Review of Cross-Chain Bridge Hacks in 2023.pdf
-7. Large Language Model-Based Agents for Software Engineering A Survey.pdf
+8. survey/Large Language Model-Based Agents for Software Engineering A Survey.pdf
-8. Large Language Model for Vulnerability Detection and Repair Literature Review and the Road Ahead.pdf
+9. survey/Large Language Model for Vulnerability Detection and Repair Literature Review and the Road Ahead.pdf
-9. Against The Achilles' Heel A Survey on Red Teaming for Generative Models.pdf
+10. survey/Against The Achilles' Heel A Survey on Red Teaming for Generative Models.pdf
-10. A_Survey_of_Adversarial_Attack_and_Defense_Methods_for_Malware_Classification_in_Cyber_Security.pdf
+11. survey/A_Survey_of_Adversarial_Attack_and_Defense_Methods_for_Malware_Classification_in_Cyber_Security.pdf
-11. Security_of_Wide-Area_Monitoring_Protection_and_Control_WAMPAC_Systems_of_the_Smart_Grid_A_Survey_on_Challenges_and_Opportunities.pdf
+12. survey/Security_of_Wide-Area_Monitoring_Protection_and_Control_WAMPAC_Systems_of_the_Smart_Grid_A_Survey_on_Challenges_and_Opportunities.pdf
-12. Cybersecurity_of_Satellite_Communications_Systems_A_Comprehensive_Survey_of_the_Space_Ground_and_Links_Segments.pdf
+13. survey/Cybersecurity_of_Satellite_Communications_Systems_A_Comprehensive_Survey_of_the_Space_Ground_and_Links_Segments.pdf
-13. Secure Robotics Navigating Challenges at the Nexus of Safety, Trust, and Cybersecurity in Cyber-Physical Systems.pdf
+14. survey/Secure Robotics Navigating Challenges at the Nexus of Safety, Trust, and Cybersecurity in Cyber-Physical Systems.pdf
-14. Security Threats, Countermeasures, and Challenges of Digital Supply Chains.pdf
+15. survey/Security Threats, Countermeasures, and Challenges of Digital Supply Chains.pdf
-15. Cyberattacks and Countermeasures for In-Vehicle Networks.pdf
+16. survey/Cyberattacks and Countermeasures for In-Vehicle Networks.pdf
-16. How_Machine_Learning_Changes_the_Nature_of_Cyberattacks_on_IoT_Networks_A_Survey.pdf
+17. survey/How_Machine_Learning_Changes_the_Nature_of_Cyberattacks_on_IoT_Networks_A_Survey.pdf
-17. A Survey of IoT-Enabled Cyberattacks Assessing Attack Paths to Critical Infrastructures and Services.pdf
+18. survey/A Survey of IoT-Enabled Cyberattacks Assessing Attack Paths to Critical Infrastructures and Services.pdf
-18. A Survey of Cyber Attacks on Cyber Physical Systems Recent Advances and Challenges.pdf
+19. survey/A Survey of Cyber Attacks on Cyber Physical Systems Recent Advances and Challenges.pdf
-19. Generative AI in Cybersecurity A Comprehensive Review of LLM Applications and Vulnerabilities.pdf
+20. survey/Generative AI in Cybersecurity A Comprehensive Review of LLM Applications and Vulnerabilities.pdf
-20. When LLMs meet cybersecurity a systematic literature review.pdf
+21. survey/When LLMs meet cybersecurity a systematic literature review.pdf

 # Network Perspective Categorization